 How Are Appeals Handled?

-When an application for workers’ compensation benefits is rejected, your North Carolina workers comp lawyer can appeal that rejection to a deputy commissioner of the North Carolina Industrial Commission (the agency that oversees workers’ compensation in North Carolina).
+When an application for workers’ compensation benefits is rejected, your workers’ comp attorney can appeal that rejection to a deputy commissioner of the North Carolina Industrial Commission (the agency that oversees workers’ compensation in North Carolina).

 Your attorney can offer evidence at an appeal hearing that your work-related injury is preventing you from going back to work.
 If that appeal fails, a group of commissioners will consider your next appeal.
 If that also fails, your workers’ compensation lawyer can take your claim to court.